 “If [the amount of electricity used] exceeds the amount of available generation… it’s possible that, if that kind of situation occurred, we could have to reimplement rotating outages on a limited basis, and hopefully be able to rotate through those as opposed to having the longer-term outages that had happened before,” Woodfin said.

 Gov. Abbott: ERCOT Failed

 At a press conference Thursday afternoon, Gov. Abbott said he is taking many steps to help Texans who were impacted by the winter storm.
 He asked President Joe Biden to declare the winter weather event a major disaster.
 The president agreed and issued a federal declaration for the 254 counties in Texas.
-This move will offer make individual assistance by the Federal Management Agency to Texans affected by the storm.
-The aid will pay for anything not covered by their private insurance.
+This move will make individual assistance by the Federal Management Agency available to Texans affected by the storm and pay for anything not covered by their private insurance.

 The governor is also working with water providers to evaluate waivers and create executive orders to speed up the process of getting clean water to Texans.